PeshwariNaan/flix-app/README.md

 ### What I learned

 There was a lot to digest with this particular project with learning and Firebase / Firestore.
 I have used Firebase before in classes I have taken, but the way I implemented this project felt more complicated with how I was creating and querying the collections.
 I felt the documentation was not very easy to understand and in the end I felt like it took too much time.
 Creating user documents for authentication went well but I did have problems trying to figure out how to store bookmarks for individual users.
+As things stand now, I can add user bookmarks to an array in a document and delete them in Firestore.
+I have not yet implemented retrieving the bookmarks on the initial load.
+The basic bookmarks function works fine now but the data will not persist.

+In summary, I learned a lot about firebase / firestore and can fully implement authentication and different types of log-in/sign-in methods such as sign-in with google or any other third party authentication.
+I understand how the creation of collections and documents (especially nested) are created and fetched.

+I have used react portals once before but this was great project to use them with the show details modal.
+This was great practice to solidify my understanding of portals and how useful they can be.

 ### Continued development

 I had areas in my project where I repeated code on each page that I needed the search-bar.
 I know there are more efficient ways to code this and I will refactor the code in the future.
 I have also been learning typescript and I would like to migrate this project over to that.
-I would also like to implement Redux-toolkit and replace context.

 I have also been trying to focus on my productivity with my projects.
 I still feel like I am not moving as quickly as I could be.
 I have been keeping a work journal which has helped me keep focused and aided me in realizing my ideas and approaches to whatever problems I am trying to solve.
 I take a few minutes everyday when I finish working to write down a few thoughts and improvements I can make and then read them the next day when I start.